 How To Measure Productivity

-Every business has its technique for gauging productivity.
+Every business has its own technique for measuring productivity.
 The various strategies reflect that each organization is unique in terms of structure and emphasis.

 Define and assess tasks (not hours)

 Define measurements that are related to essential job functions or use broader measures.
 Measuring how quickly customers are served, how many invoices are sent out, how many sales calls are made, how many orders are delivered, and how employees feel about these processes, their productivity levels, and the quality of work, are all useful metrics.
 In some circumstances, measuring group output may be more accessible for evaluating overall team performance.

 Conduct a client survey